DHuckaby/dhuckaby.github.io/docs/projects/2024-09-17-mangaloid.md

 ### Cloudflare
 One of the biggest challenges in web scraping is trying to bypass Cloudflare protections.
 They are typically in place to deter bots and denial of service attacks.
 This adds an extra layer of security to any website (for a price) to ensure malicious actors are not misusing your website.

-[FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) has entered the chat.
-This tool acts as a proxy that can attempt to bypass all of those protections.
+[FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) acts as a proxy that can attempt to bypass all of those protections.
 It is updated semi-regularly and has a large community of users using it to enable their web scrapers.
 This is used to scrap all sorts of websites and is supported by many tools as a built in option if you self host it.
 It isn't perfect, but it is better than just switching your headers and hoping for the best like with Tachiyomi.
 ### Komga
 The last piece of the puzzle was understanding how the data should be formatted on disk.
 After reviewing all of the documentation I could find and testing out a few options I ended up on the following format: